jiequancui/jiequancui.github.io/_pages/about.md

 Research
 ======
 Data-centric AI plays a crucial role in advancing towards Artificial General Intelligence (AGI).
 My research focuses on developing novel algorithms and theoretical foundations — such as contrastive learning and generative learning — to more effectively leverage data for enhancing model generalization and robustness.
+Besides diffusion-based generative learning, our team focuses on multi-modal agents and spatial intelligence.

 In addition, my team actively explores multi-modal alignment and robustness in large models, including LLMs and VLMs.
 Our work addresses critical challenges such as jailbreak attacks, adversarial robustness, and hallucination mitigation.